The-Politico/django-crosswalk/docs/source/client.rst

 .. note::

-  If the best match for your query is an alias of or is superseded by another entity, this method will return the entity it is an alias for or that supercedes it with property :code:`aliased` or :code:`superseding` set to :code:`True`.
+  If the best match for your query is an alias of another entity, this method will return the canonical entity with :code:`aliased = True`.

-You can supply match attributes to restrict matches to a subset.
+Pass a dictionary of block attributes to filter match candidates.

 .. code-block:: python

     entity = client.best_match_or_create(
         {"name": "Narnia"},
         block_attrs={"postal_code": "NA"},
-        create_threshold=80,
+        threshold=80,
     )

-You can also supply a dictionary of attributes with which to create an entity if a match is not found.
+You can also supply a dictionary of attributes to create an entity with if a match is not found.

 .. code-block:: python